PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-17 07:57:21
+Last updated: 2024-04-17 07:57:55
-Random Quote: There are only two reasons to date a girl you've already dated: breast implants. - Barney Stinson
+Random Quote: Droids are not good or bad.
+They are neutral reflections of those who imprint them. - Kuiil